 I would suggest re-downloading the most recent version of the data.
 Please let me know if you are still having a problem after that.

-#2 Updated by Chloe Lloyd about 1 year ago
+#2 Updated by Chloe Lloyd over 1 year ago

 I am using the weight d_indscub_xw for my analysis and interested mainly interested in column percentages - I use the indscub weight for all waves 3-7. when outputting the table I also specify to filter by famsup>0.
 Please let me know if this changes your results to what I am seeing.